Blog

 Let us call this strategy development lite.
 With a sense of what you could create together – your ideal goals - discuss what would need to shift to make this a reality.
 Shift for you AND shift for them.

 This initial FROM – TO investigation will reveal a great deal to each of you about how this might come together.
-Don’t debate in this discussion, just explore and investigate each other’s thinking.
+Don’t debate in this discussion.
+Explore and investigate each other’s thinking.

 STEP 4: Step away and think about it.